 One of the mysteries of the English language finally explained.

-No chance at all.‘the scheme has a snowball's chance in hell of being accepted’
+No chance at all.‘the plan has a snowball's chance in hell of being accepted’

 - ‘And the chances of the budget being balanced is a snowball's chance in Hell.’